Pregnancy Meditation: Gentle Ways to Steady Your Attention

 First trimester pregnancy meditation

 First trimester practice often needs to be brief.
 Fatigue, nausea, uncertainty, and appointment waiting can make a 20-minute meditation feel unrealistic.
-Try 3–5 minutes with eyes open, feet on tile, and one hand resting where it feels comfortable.
+Try 3–5 minutes with eyes open, your lower body supported, and one hand resting where it feels comfortable.

 Second trimester pregnancy meditation